22je0864/Figma-to-HTML-CSS-Converter-Chatbot/README.md

 ### generateCode.py

-This script generates HTML/CSS code based on a user-provided input and a Figma design.
+This script generates HTML/CSS code based on user-provided input and a Figma design.

 1. Navigate to the project directory.
 2. Run the script with the desired input text as a command-line argument: python generateCode.py input_text